qgis/QGIS-Enhancement-Proposals/qep-1-purpose-and-format.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Proposals are written up and submitted as pull requests on this git repository and announced on the qgis-developer mailing list.
-- Proposals are assigned a QEP number be the manager.
+- Proposals are assigned a QEP number by the manager.
 - Proposals are open for discussion and feedback by any interested party, not just committee members (only votes by PSC members count for approval or denial of the proposal in the voting round)
 - While in `Draft` a QEP can be open with no time limit as the idea evolves.
 - Once in `Final Draft` no major changes should take place in the QEP.
 Only final draft QEPs can be voted on.